Vocational Trade Schools in Minnesota

 Since many occupations fall under the vocational education/CTE umbrella, learners should research the job outlook and salary information for their intended career.
 Prospective students can search the Occupational Outlook Handbook from the BLS for career information such as median pay, entry-level education requirements, and job growth projections.

-The BLS reports faster-than-average job growth for nursing assistants, electricians, computer support specialists, registered nurses, and paralegals between 2018 and 2028.
+The BLS reports faster-than-average job growth for nursing assistants, electricians, computer support specialists, and registered nurses between 2023 and 2033.
 None of these occupations require a four-year degree for entry-level employment.

 What Kinds of Trade School Programs Are Available?